 You must also know that there are leopards, wild boars, red foxes, Himalayan black bears and so many other species in the forest.

 Rinpung Dzong built in the 16th century, the towering walls makes this fort look the most beautiful.
 It’s also known as the Fortress on a Heap of Jewels, Rinpung Dzong is the typical example of Bhutanese architecture and rooted traditions.

 Paro Taktsang is a Buddhist temple complex which is located about 3120 meters above sea level on the side of the upper Paro valley, Bhutan.
-It is also known as Taktsang Palphug.
+Taktsang Palphug is its another name.

 Paro valley is covered with mountains and it’s the heart of Bhutan.
 The Taktsang Palphug Monastery is cultural icon of the country and one of the most famous touristic destinations.
 Visit to the Paro Taktsang Monastery is going to be an unforgettable experience because of the views of surrounding majestic mountains and lush green valleys.
 It is only accessible by mountainous paths.
-The location of the monastery makes it amazingly beautiful and unique.
+It is the location of the place that makes it unique.

 This place holds its simplicity and blessing of the nature’s finest views, this town also shelters the ancient monasteries.
 Between these architectural wonders, Paro Taktsang monastery consists of 4 main temples which are interconnected with staircases carved on the rock.

 To witness the best views of flora in Bhutan, spring is the best time to visit.
 Starting from the month of April, the season ends up till May where the nature lovers can enjoy the dreamlike beauty of the surrounding while trekking up to Paro Taktsang monastery.